distillpub/post--multimodal/src/paper.md

 Physical Typographic Attacks
 </h3>

 To test this hypothesis, we took several common items and deliberately mislabeled them.
-We then observed how this affects ImageNet classifications (discussed <a>earlier</a>).
+We then observed how this affects ImageNet classifications (discussed <a href="imagenet-challenge">earlier</a>).
 These attacks often change the image’s classification.

 import InTheWild2 from './diagrams/InTheWild2.svelte'